alospeaks/cisco-dc-automation/LabGuide/section-2-2-containers.md

       2. Windows Users
       `winpty docker run --name ansible -h ansible -it --restart=always -v ~/training/ansible:/nxos-ansible/myscripts --workdir /nxos-ansible/myscripts hemakuma/ansible`

-      if you having issues, try running the command directly from the docker engine.  `docker-machine ssh default`
+        **Windows users if you having issues, try running the command directly from the docker engine.  `docker-machine ssh default`**

     This will start the container and log you in.
 From inside the container.